 Specific prior approval thresholds apply for APD documents including Planning and Implementation APDs, Request for Proposals, Contracts.
 See FNS Handbook 901 for detailed guidance.

-The Supplemental Nutrition Assistance Program APD approval process described at 7 CFR 277.18 states that FNS may conduct a post-implementation review of the system once it is fully operational statewide.
+The Supplemental Nutrition Assistance Program APD approval process described at 7 CFR 277.18 states that FNS may conduct reviews of the system either prior to pilot once it is fully operational statewide or both..
 The review combines the ADP/CIS Model Plan Requirements, system controls and performance requirements, and system security, among other topics, as its foundation.

 FNS urges states to conduct this review both prior to User Acceptance Testing and after statewide implementation as part of the project management process.

-A Pre-UAT/Post-Implementation Review Checklist is used by State or Regional Office Staff to conduct the review by obtaining information prior to and during the on-site review.
+A SNAP System Integrity Review Tool is used by State or Regional Office Staff to conduct the review by obtaining information prior to and during the on-site review.